Kokonico/RdbEX/README.md

 keep in mind that by default, "|" is the spacing character for folders, this can be changed in RdbEX -> config.py

 (please note that this is not full documentation, and it will be coming soon.)

+(keep in mind converting databases is currently not implemented, but might happen in the future.)